 10. Visiting Imperial Palace For The Emperor’s Greeting

-The Imperial Palace is a beautiful place with some really colorful gardens.
+The Imperial Palace is a beautiful place with some colourful gardens.
 Walking through these gardens is very relaxing.
 Although there isn’t much to do, there is plenty to see, including the dense forest and all the watchtowers surrounding the palace.
 If you visit during New Year’s, you will be able to see the Emperor, and he will wish everyone a Happy New Year.
 This is one of the rare times the palace is open to visitors.

-Ypu May Also Like To Read: Reasons To Visit Japan
+You May Also Like To Read: Reasons To Visit Japan

 There are plenty of things that you can do if you are in Japan during the Japanese New Year.
-Although most businesses will be closed, you can participate in many Japanese traditions even if you don’t know any people from the locality who can show you a good time.
+Although most businesses will be closed, you can participate in many Japanese traditions even if you don’t know anyone from the locality who can show you a good time.
 If this interests you, then why wait?
 Take a trip to Japan and prepare to make positive memories with your friends and family this New Year.

 For our editorial codes of conduct and copyright disclaimer, please click here.